The Global Christian Forum Story and Vision

 People came from Africa, Asia and the Pacific, the Caribbean, Europe, Latin America, the Middle East, and North America.
-They developed a provisional Purpose Statement, describing the scope and objectives that the Forum might pursue (now called the Guiding Purpose Statement, see under About Us: Guiding Purpose Statement)
+They developed a provisional Purpose Statement, describing the scope and objectives that the Forum might pursue (now called the Guiding Purpose Statement).

 They strongly affirmed the ‘compelling vision’ of the Global Christian Forum, approved a set of Proposals for the Future of the Forum and issued a Message to all brothers and sisters in Christ throughout the world.

-The list of participating Churches, Church families and Organisations at the end of the Message reflects the unprecedented breadth of representation of the event.
-The full list of participants and the Message can be found under Limuru 2007, where the proposals for the continuation of the Global Christian Forum and documents are also made available.
+The list of participating Churches, church families and organisations at the end of the Message reflects the unprecedented breadth of representation of the event.
+(The full list of participants, the Message, other documents from the event, and proposals made at this event for the continuation of the Global Christian Forum can be found on our Limuru 2007 page.)

 The second global gathering of the forum took place in Manado, Indonesia in October 2011.
 There, the 287 participants affirmed the journey so far, and the meeting issued both a Manado message, and guidelines for the future.